crackernutter/EsriRESTScraper/README.md

-EsriRESTScraper
+EsriRESTScraper Python3
 ===============

-A lightweight Python (tested in 2.x versions) class that scrapes ESRI Rest Endpoints and parses the data into a local geodatabase.
+A lightweight Python (tested in 3.x versions) class that scrapes ESRI Rest Endpoints and parses the data into a local geodatabase.

 ### Dependencies
 *Esri's arcpy library
-*ijson - this is easily remedied.
-Check the ijson section below

 This class is instantiated with the Esri REST Endpoint of a feature layer inside a map service.
 For secured map services, you can include an optional token when instantiating the class.